evkx/evkx.github.io/content/models/vinfast/vf8/VF8_Plus/_index.md

 ## Drivetrain

-VinFast VF8 Plus features an all-wheel drive system powered by two motors, one on each axle.
+The VinFast VF8 Plus features an all-wheel drive system powered by two motors, one on each axle.
 The motors used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 ### Suspension

 The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 The standard suspension includes steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 175 mm.

-### Drive modes
+### Drive Modes

 The VinFast VF8 Plus lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
 The driver can choose between 3 modes: